Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 ### Problem Statement: Unified Feature Platform

 Even just a few years ago, even at early ML adopters like Pinterest, it was common for ML engineers to write their own feature code for offline iterations, while backend engineers translated it into Java/C++/Go for online serving (see Pinterest's ML infra [blogpost](https://medium.com/pinterest-engineering/a-decade-of-ai-platform-at-pinterest-4e3b37c0f758)).
-Even today, ML engineers often write feature pipelines for backfill, while backend or infra engineers implement forward logging and realtime feature updates.
+Even today, ML engineers often write feature pipelines for backfill, while backend or infra engineers take care of forward logging and realtime feature updates.
 These inconsistent implementations may lead to online–offline discrepancies and hinder iteration velocity.

 Many modern ML teams have built unified feature platforms that support consistent and efficient feature generation across forward logging, backfill, and realtime updates (Snap [blog](https://eng.snap.com/speed-up-feature-engineering)).
 Let's aim for this.